Introduction

 1. Getting Started With Your Data

-The first step is always the hardest: getting your data in one place.
-Don’t let this stop you.
-You likely have most of the data you need already.
+The first step is often the hardest, but don't let it stop you: You already have the data you need.

-- Lead locations from your marketing automation tool
+- Lead Locations: Geographic data from your marketing automation tool

-- The locations of your key sales territories
+- Territory Data: The boundaries of your sales territories

 2. The Power of Visual Data: Pin Maps, Heatmaps, and More